dashpay/docs/introduction/features.rst

 solve two important problems in cryptocurrency: governance and funding.
 Governance in a decentralized project is difficult, because by definition there are no central authorities to make decisions for the project.
-In Dash, such decisions are made by the network, that is, by the owners of masternodes.
-The DGBB system allows each masternode to vote once (yes/no/abstain) for each proposal.
+In Dash, such decisions are made by the Decentralized Autonomous Organization (DAO).
+The DAO allows each masternode to vote once (yes/no/abstain) for each proposal.
 If a proposal passes, it can then be implemented (or not) by Dash's developers.
 A key example is early in 2016, when Dash's Core Team submitted a proposal to the network asking whether the blocksize should be increased to 2 MB.
 Within 24 hours, consensus had been reached to approve this change.
 Compare this to Bitcoin, where debate on the blocksize has been raging for nearly three years.

-DGBB also provides a means for Dash to fund its own development.
+DAO also provides a means for Dash to fund its own development.
 While other projects have to depend on donations or premined endowments, Dash uses 10% of the block reward to fund its own development.
 Every time a block is mined, 90% of the reward is split between the miner and